serverlessworkflow/specification/specification.md

 }
 ```

-The results of each parallel action execution are stored as elements in the state data array defined by the `outputCollection` property.
+For every completed parallel iteration, the exeution evaluates the workflow
+expression in the `outputCollection` property and provides the result of the
+iteration in the `$RESULT` variable.

 The `timeouts` property can be used to set state specific timeout settings.
 ForEach states can define the
 `stateExecTimeout` and `actionExecTimeout` settings.
 For more information on workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts)